 Tips on how to make

 - Cut the kabocha squash into bite-sized pieces.
-If the pieces are too large, they may not be cooked through properly.
+If the pieces are too large, they might not cook through properly.

-- After cutting the kabocha, trim all the skin edges.
-This will keep the kabocha from falling apart when simmered and improve its appearance.
-However, this is an optional process that does not affect the taste.
+- After cutting the kabocha, trim off all the skin edges.
+This will prevent it from falling apart during cooking and improve its appearance.
+However, this is an optional process that doesn't affect the taste.

-- Don't touch the kabocha while it's simmering.
-Avoid touching it to help maintain its shape.
+- Don't stir the kabocha pieces while simmering.
+Avoid moving them to help maintain their shape.

 Kabocha no Nimono (Simmered Squash)